solidjs/solid-docs/README.md

 ## The Solid Docs Manifesto

 1. <h4>Documentation is a product.</h4> A product has users, and product teams design, engineer, and maintain solutions that serve them.
-We’re not writing text that describes SolidJS, we’re using everything at our disposal to teach SolidJS and make our users feel great about themselves throughout the learning process.
+We’re not writing text that describes SolidJS, we’re using everything at our disposal to teach SolidJS and empower our users throughout the learning process.
 2. <h4>Documentation is <em>the product</em>.</h4> The SolidJS user experience depends on the docs.
-The Docs Team cares about the entire onboarding and learning experience, which extends beyond written docs into examples, videos, and templates.
-SolidJS is not an independent project from its docs, and docs are a Core concern.
+SolidJS is not an independent project from its docs, and docs are a core concern.
+The Docs Team cares about the entire onboarding and learning experience, from your first time installing the library from your first dive into Solid's source code.

-3. <h4>Documentation is inclusive and collaborative.</h4> The best docs are not written by the most experienced or entrenched user, they’re not written with one user in mind, and they’re not written alone.
-The Docs Team seeks to recruit contributors across a wide range of disciplines, perspectives, and experiences, and to foster an environment where every voice is heard.
+3. <h4>Documentation is inclusive and collaborative.</h4> The Docs Team prioritizes inclusion because good design is inclusive.
+Docs should be written for and by folks of different perspectives, backgrounds, and level of tech expertise.
+We aim to foster an environment where every voice is heard.
-4. <h4>Documentation is accessible.</h4> Language, disability, and background should not be a barrier to learning SolidJS.
-Any user that wants to learn or teach SolidJS must be able to, and docs can enable skills and experiences previously closed off to someone.
+4. <h4>Documentation is accessible.</h4> Learning SolidJS should be possible for anyone.
+At their best, docs break down barriers and create new opportunities.
+To do that, we must accomodate all learners.
+Beyond accessible text, documentation includes code examples, videos, and drawings, so we can support different needs and learning styles.

-5. <h4>Documentation is fun.</h4> It feels and should feel amazing to learn a new skill, and it should certainly feel great to teach it.
+5. <h4>Documentation is fun.</h4> It feels and should feel amazing to learn a new skill, and it feels fun to teach it.
 We’re a community of volunteers, and that community matters: we care about our users, and we care about each other.